Unresponsive, private U.S. plane crashes off coast of Jamaica

 In 1999, a Learjet carrying golf pro Payne Stewart lost cabin pressure during a flight from Orlando to Dallas.
 The aircraft eventually ran out of fuel and crashed in South Dakota.

-U.S. aviation authorities alerted Cuba to the plane's approach, requesting permission for the stray plane to enter Cuban airspace, according to a Cuban government statement late Friday.
+U.S. aviation authorities alerted Cuba to the plane's approach and Cuban officials said it was not considered a violation of its air space.

-Cuba agreed and was willing to allow the U.S. military planes entry as well, the statement said, adding that its own search and rescue resources were made available in case they were needed.

-"Throughout the whole time communication was maintained with the North American authorities who were informed of every measure taken in relation to this incident," the statement said.

 The plane was owned by a company called New 51LG LLC, according to FlightAware.com and other online flight databases.
 That company appears to be registered at the same address as Buckingham Properties in Rochester, New York, according to registration documents posted on the Internet.